Formal And Informal Learning In The Workplace: 15 Types Of Microlearning

 When you need to simulate complex, real-life situations that learners need to handle and gain mastery on, this format is the right fit.

 Take a look at this video to know the 15 types of microlearning that you can use for formal and informal learning:

 I hope this article provides you enough and more choices to select types of microlearning that would work in your organization for both formal and informal learning.
-If you have any queries, do contact me at email@example.com.
+Check out our award-winning solutions and approaches to enhance the impact of your corporate training by booking a free demo/consultation, or you can write to me directly at email@example.com.